navattic.identify({ email: user.email })

 An RFX process can quickly go off the rails without stakeholder buy-in.
 The secret to getting and keeping their support is proactive engagement.
 Before you even begin, take the time to identify what each stakeholder needs and what motivates them.
 From there, you can develop a communication strategy that speaks directly to their priorities and clearly articulates the value of the project.
 A simple guide on how to get buy-in from stakeholders can provide a great starting point.
 When people understand the "why" behind the work and see how it benefits them, they are far more likely to become champions for your process rather than roadblocks.

-How AI Transforms Your RFX Response Process
+Using AI to Improve Your RFX Process

 Responding to RFPs, RFIs, and other requests can feel like a race against time.
 It’s a manual, often repetitive process that pulls your most talented people away from strategic work.
 This is where AI-powered software changes the game.
 Instead of replacing your team, it acts as a powerful assistant, handling the heavy lifting so your experts can focus on what they do best: building relationships and closing deals.